YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

     bash src/bash/issue-tracker/issue-tracker.sh -a xls-to-db

 #### 3.1.3.
 Run db-to-txt action
-The db-to-txt action converts your db tables into txt files by using "smart" formatting rules.
-This feature is deprecated and should work only for tables having the same attributes set as the "issues" tables.

-    bash src/bash/issue-tracker/issue-tracker.sh -a db-to-txt

 #### 3.1.4.
 Load xls issues to db and from db to txt files
 to load xls issues to db and from db to txt files